MikePAccnt/FragmentCreator/README.md

 # Fragment Creator

 Tool to auto create an android Fragment class from a provided xml.
 Currently very simple and requires manually importing everything and setting the correct package name.

-Looking into making a plugin for IntelliJ that will do the same thing.
+Releases contains a version of the jar that you can add to Android Studio as a plugin.
+First selection is for the destination of the class and second text box is what name you want for the class.

 * Only generates kotlin classes
 * Only generates variables for views with an id